dudacek/English_for_designers/05-presentation-stoytelling/presentation-2020-jgagne.md

-- Introduction, About, etc.
-- Title
-  - Blockquote
-  - Artwork
-    - Caption, short description.
-- Title
-  - Short description.
-    - Artwork
-      - Caption, short description.
-    - Artwork
-      - Caption, short description.
-    - Artwork
-      - Caption, short description.
+- Introduction (Who am I?)
-- Title
+- Trip to USA
-  - Short description.
+  - What is the USA?
-    - Artwork
+  - Why America?

-    - Artwork
+- Before the trip
-    - Artwork
+  - Ticket
-      - Caption, short description.
+  - School
+  - Do not be afraid

+- My way & interesting places
+  - Say goodbye to my mom
+  - Crazy moments & First days
+  - Transport to San Diego
-- Title
+  - Las Vegas
-  - Short description.
+  - Food

+- What did I learn?
-    - Artwork
+- What surprised me?
-      - Caption, short description.
-- …
+- The end
-- Thank You, Contact(s), etc.